WDJT-TV: Notable former on-air staff

+Sports programming

+In 2024, WDJT parent company Weigel Broadcasting announced an agreement to broadcast ten Milwaukee Bucks games during the 2023–24 NBA season; the station already had an agreement to provide news and weather updates for fans in attendance at Fiserv Forum as the team's official weather forecaster.
+All 10 games aired on sister station WMLW-TV, though the February 23 game was simulcast on WDJT-TV and the March 4 game was aired in Spanish by WYTU-LD.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed with standard-definition versions of the main feeds of WBME-CD, WMLW-TV, and WYTU-LD, as well as Weigel's Start TV diginet, which are only broadcast at low power on their originating stations.
+WDJT-TV broadcasts from a transmitter facility in Lincoln Park in Milwaukee.
+The station's signal is multiplexed with standard-definition versions of the main feeds of WBME-CD, WMLW-TV, and WYTU-LD, as well as Weigel's Start TV diginet, which are only broadcast at low power on their originating stations.

 Analog-to-digital conversion

-WDJT-TV shut down its analog signal on channel 58, at 11:59 p.m. on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+WDJT-TV shut down its analog signal on channel 58, at 11:59 p.m. on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal continued to broadcasts on its pre-transition channel 46, using virtual channel 58.
 For the rest of 2009, WYTU-LP served as an analog simulcast of WDJT-TV's main subchannel.